Yorso/microspring4-cloud-eureka-cloud-config-server-lab4/README.md

 ##Lab 4 - Create a Spring Cloud Eureka Server and Client (2)

 First of all, run microspring4-cloud-server-lab4.
 Then run microspring4-eureka-server-lab4.
-Then run the others.
+Finally run the others.

   **Refactor to use Spring Cloud Config Server.**